 Crab, Courgette, Yellow Tomato, Marjoram, Fusilli (£11)

-All in all, I very much welcome the restaurant idea of Pastaio but it does need a little more work to truly stand out.
+… I very much welcome the restaurant idea of Pastaio but it does need a little more work to truly stand out.
 It has a great concept but it’s not enough to beat its competitors.
 Especially with Padella’s strong reputation and popularity, it’s going to take more for Pastaio to reach the same level (though Pastaio for sure offers better seating than Padella).
 But then do bear in mind it was merely a soft launch and we shouldn’t be too harsh on them.
-I look forward to revisit in the future and see what they are truly capable of in terms of pasta!
+I look forward to revisiting in the future and see what they are truly capable of in terms of pasta!